ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 }
 ```

-At multiple places in our documents, e.g., the columns in the footer, the missing grid layout is emulated with tables.
+At multiple places in our documents, for example in the footer columns, the missing grid layout is emulated with tables.

 ### Challenges